Autism in Calgary: Seeing the World Through a Different Lens

 The Cost of Not Understanding Your Autism

-Without support, the effort of constantly adapting can lead to:
+Without support, the daily effort of “fitting in” can lead to:

 How Support Can Help

-At NU Psychology, we use a neurodiversity-affirming approach—we’re not here to change who you are, but to help you navigate the world on your terms.
-That might include:
+At NU Psychology, we use a neurodiversity-affirming approach.
+We’re not here to “fix” who you are—we’re here to help you navigate a world that often wasn’t built with your brain in mind.

 Frequently Asked Questions